 Jane Austen, who lived in Bath for 5 years, set two novels, Northanger Abbey and Persuasion, in the city.
 We can follow in her footsteps, visiting the Royal Crescent, the Gravel Walk, Queens Square, the Theatre Royal, the Assembly Rooms and other places that nourished her imagination.

 Bath has always had an attraction for artists.
-Thomas Gainsborough lived in the Circus for eleven years, painting many portraits, including those of playwright Richard Sheridan and the great actor David Garrick, as well as of beautiful society ladies.
+Thomas Gainsborough lived in the Circus for eleven years, painting many portraits, including those of playwright Richard Sheridan and the great actor David Garrick, as well as those of beautiful society ladies.
 Sir Thomas Lawrence, who had many patrons in Bath before he left for London at the age of 18, later became official portrait painter to George lll.
 In the 1790′s Thomas Rowlandson mocked the fashionable crowds who came to Bath in his famous series The Comforts of Bath.
 Walter Sickert loved painting in Bath and moved to the city for the last two years of his life with his third wife, the artist Therese Lessore.

 5. The Royal Connection